 Electional astrology for job interviews focuses on several key factors:

-- Moon phase and sign — affects emotional tone and receptivity
+- Moon phase and sign - emotional tone, receptivity, and the impression you make

-- Mercury’s condition — governs communication and first impressions
+- Mercury’s condition - clarity of answers, scheduling, follow-up, and first impressions

-- Void-of-course periods — times when actions may not produce expected results
+- Void-of-course periods - times when actions may drift, stall, or produce a different outcome than expected

 Find your perfect moment with AI-powered electional astrology.